lilindian16/RE_SWC_FW/README.md

 ### Update - Firmware Version 2.0.0

-FW version 2.0.0 makes the RE_SWC compatible with every JVC and Kenwood headunit.
+FW version 2.0.0 makes the RE_SWC compatible with (most likely) every JVC and Kenwood headunit.
 SWC is achieved with the blue and yellow stripe SWC input wire on the headunit.

 > [!TIP]
 > View the [Compatibility List](https://docs.google.com/spreadsheets/d/1KuhRTHHPlsPpQyRziJOaQv1jJqykjcSSAFU2pcPYcbk/edit?usp=sharing) for the most up-to-date compatibility matrix